Rozuo/CMPT-291-Project/README.md

 # CMPT-291-Project
 The CMPT 291 project for class
+It simulates renting cars out from a data base.